The Doctor of Education

 Students in educational leadership and policy complete a treatise; those pursuing the EdD in other fields complete a dissertation.
-Most policies affecting the EdD are similar to those described for the PhD, such as the requirement for a minimum of thirty semester hours of advanced coursework, including dissertation or treatise hours.
+Most policies affecting the EdD are similar to those described for the Doctor of Philosophy (PhD), such as the requirement for a minimum of 30 semester hours of advanced coursework, including dissertation or treatise hours.
 Additional policies on admission to the program and to candidacy are given below.

 In addition to the requirements for admission to the Graduate School, each department may require evidence of successful performance in an educational setting and evidence of interpersonal problem-solving skills and other skills useful for predicting success in professional educational roles.
 The applicant must hold a master’s degree from a regionally accredited United States institution or the equivalent.

 Admission to Candidacy

 In addition to the requirements listed for the PhD degree, the curriculum must have a clear and predominantly applied focus.
 The student’s program normally entails an internship in an operational setting that is distinct from previous or concurrent work experience.

 In addition to the requirements listed for the PhD degree in regard to the Dissertation Committee, at least one member of the committee must be from outside the major program or from the field of practice represented by the dissertation.